hoodiehq-archive/documentation/en/techdocs/api/client/hoodie.store.md

 })
 ```

-The benefits of this variant might not be super convincing at first glance, but apart from being more concise and DRYer, it's also less error prone: imagine fumbling the **type** of an **add()** function, and adding a bunch of **todoo** objects by accident.
-Your app would continue to save the todoos without errors, but they wouldn't show up in your interface, since your **on()** handlers only listen for the correctly-written type.
+The benefits of this variant might not be super convincing at first glance, but apart from being more concise and DRYer, it's also less error prone: imagine fumbling the **type** of an **add()** function, and adding a bunch of **todo** objects by accident.
+Your app would continue to save the todos without errors, but they wouldn't show up in your interface, since your **on()** handlers only listen for the correctly-written type.
 You'd probably assume something was wrong with the display code, and go off bug-hunting in the completely wrong place.

 As mentioned, you can also have store scoped to a single object, like so: